 Experience the Routeburn Track with New Zealand Trails

-Often, it may not be possible to fit the full 32 kilometre (19 Miles) multi-day hike of the Routeburn Track into a vacation schedule.
+Often, it may not be possible to fit the full 32 km (19 miles) multi-day hike of the Routeburn Track into a vacation schedule.
 A day walk on the trail is the best answer - this way, you'll experience the grandeur and some of the trail's special sights without the need to complete the full distance.
-With a New Zealand Trails small group walking tour, we begin our Routeburn Track experience in a place that's aptly named Paradise.
-Journeying through Beech Forests just like the filming locations from Lord of the Rings, we wind our way to the Routeburn Flats beside the crystal-clear river.
+With a New Zealand Trails small-group walking tour, we begin our Routeburn Track experience in a place that's aptly named Paradise.
+Journeying through beech forests just like the filming locations from Lord of the Rings, we wind our way to the Routeburn Flats beside the crystal-clear river.
 For the brave, a cool dip is highly refreshing!
 If you're after a challenge, there is the option of the hike to the Routeburn Falls, where you’ll be rewarded with spectacular views of the valley, mountains and beyond.

 Your New Zealand Trails tour could include day walks on the Hollyford and Routeburn Tracks, as well as in Arthur's Pass and Mount Cook National Parks, showcasing the best of New Zealand's spectacular scenery along the way.
 Bucket-list activities like jet boating, kayaking, a scenic helicopter flight and glacier hiking, along with comfortable and well-located accommodation, enticing New Zealand cuisine and guaranteed small groups all adding to the experience, make our tours a New Zealand experience that will be your 'trip-of-a-lifetime'.

 Other articles you may like: